samblenny/ocfpga/experiments/08_more_openocd_jtag/README.md

 1. Configure OpenOCD to run Tigard interface at faster JTAG clock speed.

-2. Figure out how to read and write flash using `openocd`.
+2. Figure out how to read and write flash using `openocd` or `openFPGALoader`.

 3. If possible, find a way to display ECP5 status register in human-readable format.
 I want more information about what's going on with the bootloader